Pricing Considerations Artists Need to Know

 Having multiple options for price tags and labeling is better.
 If someone has to ask you the price for your art then that should be a red flag that you are missing sales.
 Always have a price on or adjacent to an item.

 Negotiation: Ask yourself if you are willing to have some wiggle room with your price structure.
 Some artists are firm on their prices, others will allow collectors to negotiate.
-Consider letting big or more higher priced work have a negotiable price range.
+Consider letting big or higher-priced work have a negotiable price range.
 Consider having a price range for your work and be willing to cover the sales tax.

 Being a little bit flexible with your prices can help sell your first few large big prices, lock in a market value for your work, and can cause buyers to buy one than one piece.

 Price Changes: Be willing to change your prices based on professional recommendations.
 This means suggestions from gallery owners, curators, and other professionals.
 Price changes should not happen because you think you can get more money for your work.
-Your prices need to b a deliberate business choice.
-It can be easy to under price work when your an emerging artist but once you realize you have a market and begin making some consistent sales, it can be easy to raise prices quickly.
+Your prices need to be a deliberate business choice.
+It can be easy to underprice work when you’re an emerging artist but once you realize you have a market and begin making some consistent sales, it can be easy to raise prices quickly.
 Quick price increases can cause you to work your way out of the market.

 A gallery won’t exhibit an artist selling paintings for $10k a piece and then next month exhibit an artist selling work for $100 dollars, investigate the price range galleries sell at before applying.